 The Board believes that the Company and its stockholders will benefit from having any causes of action arising under the Securities Act of 1933 being litigated in the federal district courts of the United States.
 The Federal Forum Selection for the Securities Act Claims Amendment is intended to provide a streamlined, efficient and organized process for resolution of such disputes.
-The Federal Forum Selection for the Securities Act Claims Amendment is intended to provide a streamlined practice of filing parallel lawsuits in multiple jurisdictions.
+The Federal Forum Selection for the Securities Act Claims Amendment is intended to prevent plaintiff forum shopping and the related practice of filing parallel lawsuits in multiple jurisdictions.